bankrasrg/usbtc08/README.md

 Example Usage
 ===

 Edit the file usbtc08_logger.py to configure the thermocouple types and label the channels.
 These changes are made to the CHANNEL_CONFIG and CHANNEL_NAME dictionaries.
-An example is given below, where five K-type thermocouples are used and three disabled are channels:
+An example is given below, where five K-type thermocouples are used and three disabled are channels.
+Do not set the cold-junction channel to anything other than 'C' or it raise an error reading the data in streaming mode.

 ```
 CHANNEL_CONFIG = {
+    usbtc08.USBTC08_CHANNEL_CJC: 'C', # Needs to be 'C'.
     usbtc08.USBTC08_CHANNEL_1: 'K',
     usbtc08.USBTC08_CHANNEL_2: 'K',
     usbtc08.USBTC08_CHANNEL_3: 'K',